karlseguin/http.zig/readme.md

 # Installation
 This library supports native Zig module (introduced in 0.11).
 Add a "httpz" dependency to your `build.zig.zon`.
 This library only imports [websocket.zig](https://github.com/karlseguin/websocket.zig) and [metrics.zig](https://github.com/karlseguin/metrics.zig) - two libraries that I've written which have no other dependencies.

+# Alternatives
+If you're looking for a higher level web framework with more included functionality, consider [JetZig](https://www.jetzig.dev/) which is built on top of httpz.

 # Why not std.http.Server
 `std.http.Server` is slow.
 Exactly how slow depends on what you're doing and how you're testing.
 There are many Zig HTTP server implementations.
 Most wrap `std.http.Server` and tend to be slow; slower than Sinatra.
 A few wrap some C libraries and are much faster (though some of these are slow too!). http.zig is written in Zig, without using `std.http.Server`.
 On an M2, a basic request can hit 110K requests per seconds.